4×8 chicken coop lumber list

 - Wall siding (T1-11 panels)

-- Vent cuts (eyebrow vents, low intake, window) — see DIY ventilation guide
+- Vent cuts (eyebrow vents, low intake, window) — see the DIY retrofit section of best chicken coop ventilation

 - Hardware cloth on every opening (¼-inch, T-50 staples)